Firebird1029/unify-cs439/README.md

 You can view an example of a User Profile page at [http://unify-cs439.vercel.app/user/testuser](http://unify-cs439.vercel.app/user/testuser).
 You can view an example of a Unify Results page at [http://unify-cs439.vercel.app/unify/testuser&hoixw](http://unify-cs439.vercel.app/unify/testuser&hoixw).

+## Metrics Milestone
+We have chosen to use a multi armed bandit approach to find what text for the "share" button on the user page will result in the highest rate of the user sharing their results.
+10% of the time, the user will be displayed a random choice of the three possible texts, this is the exploration part.
+The other 90% of the time, the user will be displayed the text that has the highest conversion rate thus far.\
+The three button texts that the user could be shown are:\
+Share Results\
+Share Cassette\
+Share with Friends!\
+We believe that this button is an appropriate element to implement the multi armed bandit procedure, as it is what drives growth of our application.
+New users will click this button to unify with their friends, and be prompted to create an account, increasing the reach of our application.

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->